Subscribe to our newsletter

 Implementing biosecurity measures to control endemic pests will go a long way towards preventing exotic pests from entering and becoming established on your farm.

-For growers of blackberries, blueberries, ginger, grapes (dried, table and wine), lychees, melons, olives, passionfruit, pineapples, raspberries and strawberries, high priority pests are identified in industry biosecurity plans.
+For growers of berries (including raspberries and blackberries), blueberries, ginger, lychees, melons, olives, passionfruit, pineapples and strawberries, high priority pests are identified in industry biosecurity plans.
 Please contact your industry to obtain this information and to read the on-farm biosecurity practices recommended for these crops.
 Information about pests of these crops is also available from the Industries section of the Plant Health Australia website.

 The priority pests of other crops have not been assessed by Plant Health Australia.
 Please contact your industry representatives.